Pratikshinde55/Terraform-aws-Module_dataSource-EC2/README.md

 create tf sec_grp.tf file for security group details , here use loop:

-  In file AWS security group resource named "allow" is defined.
+  "aws_security_group" =  AWS security group resource named "allow" is defined for create security group.

   The "name" attribute is set to "terra_allow_" followed by the value of the variable "security_grp_name", likely creating a unique name for the security group.